lostdemeter/docq/README.md

 ### Interactive Mode
 Once the document is loaded, you can interactively ask questions about its contents.

+## Acknowledgments

+This project was inspired by Fahd Mirza's [Docling with Ollama](https://github.com/fahdmirza/doclingwithollama) project.
+The primary goals are to:
+- Convert the original work into a command-line tool
+- Add reranking functionality

+Special thanks to Fahd Mirza for the original implementation.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.